j-sieben/UTL_TEXT/README.md

 Null treatment for PRE value 1 POST and NULL
 ```

-#### Recursion with NULL value treatment
+#### Recursion with `NULL` value treatment

-This is the basis for powerful replacements in string.
-The last example shows an elaborated example, where we want to include a second value with NULL treatment, but only, if the first value is NULL.
-Then, we need a different syntax for the anchors which are referenced as `secondary anchor` and `secondoray replacement` chars.
-They allow to include a conditional anchor into another anchor:
+This is the foundation for powerful string replacements as in the next example where we want to include a second value with `NULL` treatment, but only, if the first value is `NULL`.
+If we do this, we need a different syntax for the embedded anchor to distinguish it from the surrounding anchor.
+We will be using different characters which are referenced as `secondary anchor` and `secondoray replacement` chars.
+They allow to nest an anchor into a surrounding anchors conditional replacements:

 ```
 SQL> select code_generator.bulk_replace(